100 mm anti-tank gun T-12: History

 The T-12 was designed by the construction bureau of the Yurga Machine-Building Plant as a replacement for the BS-3 100 mm gun.
 The first serial examples were produced in 1955, but the T-12 entered service only in 1961.
 Its special feature was the use of a smoothbore gun.
 The T-12 was typically deployed in the anti-tank units of armored and motor rifle regiments to protect flanks against counter-attacks during rapid advances.

-In 1971 a new variant was introduced, T-12A or MT-12 "Rapira" (2A29).
+In 1971, a new variant was introduced, T-12A or MT-12 "Rapira" (2A29).
 This has the same barrel, but has a redesigned carriage and gun shield.
 This allows the MT-12 to be towed by the MT-LB, giving greater mobility.
 The 2A29R "Ruta" or MT-12R is an MT-12 version with a radar system.
 From 1981, the gun could fire the laser beam-riding guided missile 9M117 Kastet (weapon system 9K116) and carried the new designator 2A29K "Kastet" or MT-12K.

-By the mid-1990s modern western tanks' frontal armor protection could no longer be penetrated by a 100 mm gun.
+By the mid-1990s, modern western tanks' frontal armor protection could no longer be penetrated by a 100 mm gun.
 The 100 mm caliber ammunition had reached the limits of what could be achieved with it.
-For a static anti-tank that cannot move to attack the sides of an opponent this is extra problematic.
-Today, the T-12 is applied mostly in the role of ordinary artillery, using FRAG-HE shells.
+For a static anti-tank that cannot move to attack the sides of an opponent this is particularly problematic.
+Today, the T-12 is used mostly in the role of ordinary artillery, using FRAG-HE shells.
 The T-12 was planned to be superseded by the 2A45 Sprut-B 125 mm smooth bore anti-tank gun.